Carlos A. Almenara, PhD

 Eating Behavior - Body Image - Cyberpsychology - eHealth

-After a total of almost 10 years, I came back to Peru in 2015 and one year later I started working at UPC.
+After a total of 12 years of study (pre-university, BSc, MSc, PhD), and 10 years abroad, I came back to Peru in 2015 and one year later I started working at UPC.

 I invite you to see the rest of my website! *

 * if you're using a mobile device click on the menu icon on the top right